 Please note that you should never self-prescribe TCM ingredients.
 A TCM ingredient is almost never eaten on its own but as part of a formula containing several ingredients that act together.
 Please consult a professional TCM practitioner, they will be best able to guide you.

 Preparation: Harvest the whole plants when the fruits are ripe.
 Dry under the sun and take the fruits.
 Remove impurities and dry again under the sun.

 Main actions according to TCM*: Expels dampness by facilitating urination.
 Activates Blood circulation and detoxifies.
 Reduces swelling and expels pus.

 Contraindications*: Not suitable for patients with Yin Deficiency.

-Adzuki beans are also eaten as food.
+Chi Xiao Dou is also eaten as food.
 It is used as an ingredient in dishes such as Spiced & seasoned adzuki beans or Pumpkin and Adzuki Bean Dip.